-□ The Company has significant influence over SHRG as the Company is the beneficial owner of approximately 33.4% of the common shares of SHRG, our CEO holds a director position on SHRG's Board of Directors and one of the officers of the Company is the CFO of SHRG.
+- The Company has significant influence over Value Exchange International as the Company is the beneficial owner of approximately 48.7% of the common shares of VEII.
+Mr. Chan and another member of the Board of Directors of Hapi Metaverse, Lum Kan Fai Vincent, are both members of the Board of Directors of VEII.
+In addition to Mr. Chan, two other members of the Board of Directors of Alset Inc. are also members of the Board of Directors of VEII (Mr. Wong Shui Yeung and Mr. Wong Tat Keung). - The Company has significant influence over SHRG as the Company is the beneficial owner of approximately 33.4% of the common shares of SHRG, our CEO holds a director position on SHRG's Board of Directors and one of the officers of the Company is the CFO of SHRG.
 Additionally, our CEO is a significant stockholder of SHRG shares.

 On March 2, 2020 and October 29, 2021, the Company received warrants to purchase shares of American Medical REIT Inc. ("AMRE"), a related party private company, in conjunction with the Company lending two \$200,000 promissory notes.
 For further details on this transaction, refer to Note 8 - Related Party Transactions, Note Receivable from a Related Party Company.
-As of March 31, 2023 June 30, 2023 and December 31, 2022, AMRE was a private company.
+As of September 30, 2023 and December 31, 2022, AMRE was a private company.
 Based on management's analysis, the fair value of the AMRE warrants was \$0 as of December 31, 2021.
 In March 2022 both loans, together with warrants were converted into common shares of AMRE.
 After the conversion, the Company owns approximately 15.8% of AMRE.